 Sedatives are often prescribed by doctors to treat a variety of health conditions including anxiety and panic attacks, tension, acute stress reactions and sleep disorders.
 When given in high doses, sedatives may act as anesthesia.
 Sedatives have the potential for abuse and should be used only as prescribed.

-Our Get Help section offers links to a variety of resources to help you and your family find the right kind of help for sedative dependency or addiction.
+DFK offers links to resources in your area to help you and your family find the right kind of help for sedative dependency or addiction.

 Stimulants are a broad category of substances that act to increase the level of activity of the central nervous system.
 Stimulants increase alertness, attention, and energy, as well as elevate blood pressure, heart rate, and respiration.

 The category includes commonly used substances such as caffeine and nicotine, over-the-counter decongestants, (e.g., pseudoephedrines like Sudafed TM), illegal drugs (e.g., cocaine, methamphetamine), and prescription medications.

 The most common use of prescription stimulants is to treat individuals diagnosed with attention deficit hyperactivity disorder (ADHD).
 Prescription stimulants are also prescribed by doctors to treat conditions such as asthma, respiratory problems, obesity, and the treatment of narcolepsy and other sleep disorders.

 DFK offers links to resources in your region to help you and your family find the right kind of help for sedative or depressant dependency or addiction.